 The term Proactive Video Monitoring, PVM for short, refers to recent developments in video analytics technology.
-Technology that enables CCTV systems to intelligently assess an environment and notify the monitoring centre of an intrusion.
-The technology draws immediate attention to unauthorised activity, allowing your provider to intervene and notify local authorities before a crime has a chance to occur.
+Technology that enables video surveillance systems to intelligently assess an environment and notify the monitoring center of an intrusion.
+The technology draws immediate attention to unauthorized activity, allowing your provider to intervene and notify local authorities before a crime has a chance to occur.

-Proactive video monitoring has revolutionised the surveillance industry.
+Proactive Video Monitoring has revolutionized the surveillance industry.
 It enables alarm handlers to intervene and prevent crimes before they occur.
-In contrast, traditional means of CCTV surveillance only cater for investigations after the crime has occurred, in many cases having costly consequences for the business owner.
+In contrast, traditional means of video surveillance only cater for investigations after the crime has occurred, in many cases having costly consequences for the business owner.

-In short, proactive video monitoring is about preventing crimes whereas traditional CCTV is reactive and can only help solve crimes after they have been committed, more on this later.
+In short, proactive video monitoring is about preventing crimes, whereas traditional video surveillance is reactive and can only help solve crimes after the fact.
+More on this later.

-While the technology behind proactive video monitoring is complex, the way it prevents potential crimes is easy to understand:
+While the technology behind proactive video monitoring in monitored security systems is complex, the way it prevents potential crimes is easy to understand:

-- Proactive video monitoring takes action before a crime is committed.
-It uses intelligent video analytics to identify potential threats and intervenes in the event of unauthorised activity on your property or site
+Proactive video monitoring takes action before a crime is committed.
+It uses intelligent video analytics to identify potential threats and intervenes in the event of unauthorized activity on your property or site.

-Proactive monitoring systems can be armed and disarmed for specific types of activity and certain times of the day.
-This is especially useful for business owners because it allows them the control to set the system to arm outside of business hours.
+Monitored security systems can be armed and disarmed for specific types of activity and certain times of the day.
+This is especially useful for business owners because it allows them to set the system to arm outside of business hours.

-How Does Proactive Video Monitoring Compare to Other Forms of CCTV Security?
+Proactive Video Monitoring Vs Other Forms of Monitored Alarm Systems

 Video surveillance can be divided into two categories; proactive and reactive.
 Reactive video systems solely rely on surveillance footage of the crime after it has taken place and cannot prevent a crime occurring on your property.

-Dated technology: Recent developments in CCTV monitoring technology means modern surveillance systems incorporate high-quality IP cameras.
-Reactive systems are typically more dated and rely on analogue technologies.
-Analogue cameras simply do not provide the same clarity of modern IP cameras and are commonly replaced with IP quality cameras.
+Dated technology: Recent developments in video surveillance monitoring technology means modern surveillance systems incorporate high-quality IP cameras.
+Reactive systems are typically more dated and rely on analog technologies.
+Analog cameras simply do not provide the same clarity of modern IP cameras and are commonly replaced with IP quality cameras.

-Netwatch uses a unique proactive video monitoring system that utilises the latest data-driven technologies proven across thousands of customer sites.
-To date, the Netwatch system has prevented over 65,000 crimes.
+Netwatch Proactive Video Monitoring uses a unique proactive video monitoring system that utilizes the latest data-driven technologies proven across thousands of customer sites.
+To date, the Netwatch system has prevented over 80,000 crimes.

 Maintains secure property: Netwatch proactive video monitoring works in real-time, to intervene in intrusions before they occur.
 You will have peace of mind in the knowledge that your property is being protected 24/7, 365 days a year by industry-leading technologies and highly trained intervention specialists.

-Response times: Once an intrusion is detected and visually verified, a Netwatch Intervention Specialist issues a personalised audio warning and places a call to the local authorities providing all relevant incident and site information.
-A crime in progress, visually verified by a Netwatch Intervention Specialist results in quicker police response time.
+Response times: Once an intrusion is detected and visually verified, a Netwatch intervention specialist issues a personalized audio warning and places a call to the local authorities providing all relevant incident and site information.
+A crime in progress, visually verified by a Netwatch intervention specialist results in quicker police response time.

-False alarm reduction: The key capability of the technology behind Netwatch proactively monitored systems is the ability to intelligently distinguish objects into threats and non-threats.
+False alarm reduction: The key capability of the technology behind Netwatch’s Proactive Video Monitoring systems is the ability to distinguish objects into threats and non-threats intelligently.
 A stray cat wandering across your property will not raise an alert.
 Whereas an alert will be generated if a human entered the same area.
 A firm warning is swiftly delivered to the intruder by a highly trained Intervention Specialist before having the chance to access your property.

 System health checks: Netwatch proactive monitoring systems employ the most capable and dynamic technologies.
 This enables the system to repeatedly check its own equipment and report any faults to one of the Communication Hubs in the form of an alert.
 Dead cameras, loss of connection and a wide range of other technical faults can be reported back to a Communication Hub.
 If the technical error cannot be resolved remotely, a technical engineer will be dispatched to your property at your earliest convenience to resolve the issue.
 You can have peace of mind in the knowledge that your equipment is constantly checked and in fully operational condition.